Article Collection

 docker image rm hello-world2

 Lastly, while working with Docker, you will notice that its cache can easily fill gigabytes of disk space, so we will also show a space-saving command here.
-That command will not make a difference with only few images, but will come handy in the future.
+That command will not make a difference with just a few images, but will come handy in the future.
 Please note that it will remove all cache and images:

 docker system df